Intelligent-CAT-Lab/Planning-Analysis/STATUS.md

 structured to facilitate reuse and repurposing:

-- **One-command reproduction.** A single script (scripts/start_plan_study.sh) builds a self-contained Docker image and regenerates every figure in the paper (compliance heatmaps, UpSet plots, and phase-flow Sankey diagrams) from the bundled raw trajectories in minutes on a commodity laptop.
+- **One-command reproduction.** A single script (`./start_plan_study.sh`) builds a self-contained Docker image and regenerates every figure in the paper (compliance heatmaps, UpSet plots, and phase-flow Sankey diagrams) from the bundled raw trajectories in minutes on a commodity laptop.
 This doubles as the smoke test.
-No GPU, API keys, or network access is required at runtime.
+No GPU or API keys are required; network access is needed only for an initial Docker build that must download its base image and Python packages.

 - **Reusable metric implementation.** The plan compliance metrics (PPC, POC, PPF, PC; Equations 1-4 in the paper) are implemented as an